TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Records/Index.rst

 		wrap = <ul>|</ul>
 	}

-Contrary to the previous example, in this case the :code:`conf` property is present and defines a very simple rendering of each content element (i.e. the header with a direct link to the content element).
+Contrary to the previous example, in this case the :typoscript:`conf` property is present and defines a very simple rendering of each content element (i.e. the header with a direct link to the content element).